jasongoodwin/basic-interview-preparedness/README.md

 Folds
 -----
 Erik Meijer said that "recursion is the goto of functional programming".
-Folds are more explicit in their structure and are a perfect fit for most any recursive processing needed.
+Folds are more explicit in their structure and are a perfect fit for most any recursive processing needed when you need to recurse a structure in its entirety.
 In this case, we go from right to left using foldRight and pin each element processed onto the end of the collector.
 This ends up being a much more succinct implementation.

     def reverseString(input: String) = input.foldRight("")((z, x) => x + z)